Banksy’s originals, or unique studio pieces, can be categorised in many ways; this is one way of looking at it:

 Corrupted oils

-Banksy has done approx. 50 pieces where he used charity shop paintings as groundwork.
-This subgenre has been labelled “corrupted oils”.
-One standard corrupted oil is a stencilled helicopter with some hand-painted details on top of the charity-shop motive, typically a rural landscape:
+Banksy has done approximately 50 pieces where he used charity shop paintings as the groundwork.
+This subgenre has been labelled corrupted oils.
+One standard corrupted oil depicts a stencilled helicopter with hand-painted details atop a charity shop motif, typically a rural landscape.

 Sculptures